Updated as of 6/26/2022, scouting report written by Alan Lu.

 He was out for most of his sophomore season as he was battling leukemia, and he’s struggled to fully recover, which his health battles has limited him to playing in two games during the 2018-19 season.

 Jones is a talented player that had first round talent prior to his health struggles, and he has the ability to excel in college if he can return to top form.
-So far, he’s off to a good start this season.
+He played well during the 2019-20 season, and he put forth some very good performances last year.

 If you use any portion of this material, please credit NBA Scouting Live.